xgeagregori/xgeagregori/README.md

 # Hi there 👋, I'm Xavier!
-I'm a **Software Engineer** and double-degree student pursuing a **Masters degree in Engineering** and an **MSc in Software Engineering**.
+I'm a **Software Engineer** based in Lyon, France, passionate about crafting innovative solutions to real-world challenges.
+With extensive experience in leading and managing projects, I thrive in dynamic environments where learning and adapting quickly is key.

 ## 🌱 What I'm currently learning.
-Currently, I'm diving into the exciting world of **AWS** and **AI** to expand my skillset.
+- I'm working on my NgRx and RxJS skills to build scalable and maintainable front-end applications with Angular.
+- I'm also continuously refining my skills in developing REST API microservices using Node.js.
+- I'm enhancing my leadership and project management abilities.

-## 🤖 What I'm currently working on.
+## 🛠️ What I'm currently working on.
-When I'm not working on projects, you can find me busy with my **MSc dissertation**, where I'm evaluating the performance of LLMs to control robots using natural language prompts.
+My work at Ansys involves everything from front-end development in Angular to building core microservices with Node.js.
+My role also involves setting code quality, testing and maintainability policies, as well as handling task planning, estimation, description and assignment to ensure project success.

 ## 📖 Concepts I've learned about.
 ![DS&A](https://img.shields.io/badge/Data%20Structures%20&%20Algorithms-facc15.svg?style=for-the-badge)